Mosaic covenant: Historical-critical scholarship

-In addition to Mendenhall's input and perspective, Weinfeld argues that there are two forms of covenants to have occurred throughout the Hebrew Bible: 1.) the obligatory type & 2.) the promissory type.
-These translate to a “political treaty” as evidenced by the Hittite Empire, and a "royal grant" as shown through the covenants tied to Abraham and David.
+M. Weinfeld argues that there are two forms of covenants in the Hebrew Bible: the obligatory type and the promissory type.
+These correspond to a “political treaty” as evidenced by the Hittite Empire, and a "royal grant" as shown through the covenants tied to Abraham and David.
 A treaty entails a promise to the master by the vassal and ultimately protects the rights of the master.
 This consequently works in a manner that promotes future loyalty of the vassal since the suzerain had previously done favors for them.
-A grant on the other hand pertains to an obligation from the master to his servant thus ensuring protection of the servant's rights.
+A grant, on the other hand, pertains to an obligation from the master to his servant, thus ensuring protection of the servant's rights.

-This method of covenant emphasizes focus on rewarding loyalty and good deeds that have already been done.
-Weinfeld supports his characterization of a treaty by identifying the parallels exposed through the covenant between Yahweh and Israel.
-Similarly, he utilizes the Abrahamic and Davidic covenant to reveal its correspondence with a royal grant.
-In spite of the numerous theories revolving covenants in the ancient Near East, Weinfeld ensures his readers that the covenants exposed in the Old Testament fall beneath one of the two plausible types he has identified, either an obligatory type or a promissory type.

-In an article comparing covenants and forms of treaties common at the time, Mendenhall focuses on Hittite suzerainty treaties.
-These treaties, established between an emperor (suzerain) and inferior king (vassal), were defined by several important elements.
-The treaties were based on past aid or good fortune that the suzerain had previously delivered to the vassal and the obligations that the vassal, therefore, had to the suzerain.
-This foundation for a treaty relationship is similar to the foundation for the Mosaic covenant and the Decalogue, according to Mendenhall.
-God had delivered the Israelites from Egypt in the Exodus, and they therefore are obligated to follow the commandments in the Decalogue.
-As the suzerain, God has no further obligations towards the Israelites—but it is implied that God will continue to protect them as a result of the covenant.